mechmotum/mechmotum.github.io/content/pages/products.rst

 2019
 ----

 #.
-C. Liang, X. L. Chen, T. Kumar, H. Huang, and J. K. Moore, “What to do when
+C. Liang, X. L. Chen, T. Kumar, H. Huang, and J. K. Moore, "What to do when
-   chicks go bad in your flock: JupyterHub on Bare Metal with Kubernetes,” presented at the SacPy, Sacramento, CA, USA, Nov.
+   chicks go bad in your flock: JupyterHub on Bare Metal with Kubernetes," presented at the SacPy, Sacramento, CA, USA, Nov.
 14, 2019.
 [Online].
    Available: https://tinyurl.com/sacpy-jupy
 #. **Metz, Trevor**; Moore, Jason K. (2019): Design of an Electric Bicycle